WinCU Family & Friends Blog

 Looking for a new fun Holiday tradition for your family?

-Elf on the shelf: This is a semi new tradition and new to me in the last couple years.
+Elf on the Shelf: This is a semi new tradition and new to me in the last of couple years.
 With my boys being younger they really enjoy this tradition.
 They look forward to our elf making his way to our house and spending the holiday season with us.
-They enjoy waking up each morning to see what kind of shenanigans he got into overnight.
+Each morning they enjoy waking up to see what kind of shenanigans he got into overnight.

-Cookie party or Cookie Exchange: So this can be for kids and adults.
-You can host a get together where everyone brings cookies to share and/or exchange then you swap cookies and taste test.
+Cookie Party or Cookie Exchange: So this can be for kids or adults.
+You can host a get together where everyone brings cookies to share and/or exchange.
+You swap cookies and taste test.
 It’s a fun time getting together and having a chance to try a new recipe.

-Picking out a Christmas tree: Why not start your family’s holiday festivities off by bundling up and heading out in search of the perfect tree.
-If you go to a tree farm they also may have other fun family activities such as sleigh rides or Santa meet and greet.
+Picking out a Christmas Tree: Why not start your family’s holiday festivities off by bundling up and head out in search of the perfect tree.
+If you go to a tree farm they also might have other fun family activities such as sleigh rides or Santa meet and greet.

-Go Holiday Light Seeing: Pick a night and pack up the hot cocoa and hit the road where you drive around to view all the spectacular lights displays around town.
+Go Holiday Light Seeing: Pick a night and pack up the hot cocoa and hit the road!
+Drive around to view all the spectacular lights displays throughout town.
 One of my favorites is the Oshkosh Celebration of Lights at Menominee Park.

-Go Ice Skating or Sledding: If the weather permits, take the kids out to a sledding hill nearby or go on a family sleigh ride.
-This is also the time of year to grab some skates and go ice-skating.
+Go Ice Skating or Sledding: If the weather permits, take the kids to a sledding hill nearby or go on a family sleigh ride.
+This is also the time of year to grab some skates and go ice-skating!

-Volunteer or Donate: The Holiday season is a great time for giving back to your community and hopefully make others’ live more merry and bright.
-There are so many ways to give back around the holidays.
-You can make donations to local foods pantries, the Children’s Hospital, soldiers stationed abroad, or local families in need.
+Volunteer or Donate: The Holiday season is a great time for giving back to your community and hopefully make others lives merry and bright.
+There are many ways to give back around the holidays.
+You can make donations to local foods pantries, the children’s hospital, send Christmas cards to soldiers stationed abroad, or local families in need.
 You could also host or contribute to toy drives, volunteer as a bell ringer, serve food at a shelter or wrap gifts for others.

-Family picture and/or holiday card: It’s fun getting the family together to take a holiday picture and some families take it to the next level by having matching shirts or pajamas.
-Then you can write a little personal note if you are mailing Holiday cards.
+Family Picture and/or Holiday Card: It’s fun getting the family together to take a Holiday picture.
+Some families take it to the next level by having matching shirts or pajamas!
+You can write a little personal note if you are mailing Holiday cards.

 There are so many different fun family traditions; I could go on and on!
 I hope this list gives you some ideas so you can create your own unique tradition that will make lasting memories.